zedrdave/advent_of_code/2020/README.md

 * to run `.go` code: `go build -o out.exe FILE.go && ./out.exe` (or simply: `go run FILE.go`)

+This year's self-imposed challenge was "tweet-sized" solutions (in Python).
+That is: solutions that fit in 280 bytes (input loading and result output included), all the while preserving readability as much as humanly possible (ie: no code-golfing).
+Mostly succeeded, save for one or two days that just wouldn't fit without resorting to unacceptable code-mangling: https://github.com/zedrdave/advent_of_code/blob/master/2020/Tweets.ipynb

 ## 1

 Straightforward Day 1 opener.